pranigopu/pranigopu.github.io/docs/philosophy/epistemology/3-direct-experience.md

 **NOTE 2**: Even to have illusions or delusions, we must first grasp reality on some level.
 This point is further reinforced in the following section.

 ## Experiencing experiences vs. experiencing reality
 Fundamentally, we do not experience experiences.
-We can do so (ex. we can be aware of awareness or relive memories of past experiences), provided we have experienced reality first.
+We can do so (e.g. we can be aware of awareness or relive memories of past experiences), provided we have experienced reality first.
 To experience an experience is, in essence, to be aware of awareness, which begs the question: awareness of what?
 Note that an infinite regress (i.e. awareness of awareness of awareness to infinity) is nothing in particular, hence it is nothing.
 Thus, even to experience an experience presupposes the experience of that whose source is outside experience to begin with, i.e. whose source is reality outside consciousness.

 ## Experiencing reality by effects vs. experiencing only effects
 We experience reality by means of its effects on our consciousness, and such effects — due to the law of causality — are of things in reality, and thus, are non-contradictory expressions (and thus experiences) of the identities of things in reality.
 It is invalid to say that we only experience the effects of reality on our consciousness and not reality as such.
 Why is it invalid?
 Because the effects are the means of experience, not the object of experience.
 Consider — what is an effect of reality on consciousness?
 It is, in fact, experience.
 But, as we saw before, experience cannot be only experience of experience, since at some point, experience presupposes an object whose source is outside experience to begin with.
 Hence, the second statement is invalid conceptually (i.e. it uses the concept of "experience" while denying its source, the source being direct interaction between consciousness and the reality outside it).